Opportunities and Risks in a Low-Yield World

 A: The closest big unknown is November’s U.S. presidential election.
 It’s hard to predict an outcome—anything, from an outright win by either party to a protracted legal battle, is possible.
 It may take several weeks before a result is validated, creating uncertainty and possibly volatility.
 We need to be prepared to quickly assess different potential scenarios, look beyond any short‑term volatility to evaluate the long‑term implications and what opportunities might arise as a result.

 Any signs that central banks are showing less commitment to supporting markets could potentially be another game changer.
-Historically, major central banks such as the Fed have been keen to lift rates away from zero and reduce the size of their balance sheet as soon as they can.
-If we see any indications of this, we will need to act quickly as there’s a real possibility of a repeat of the 2013 taper tantrum, when U.S. Treasury yields rose sharply.
-This could affect not only core government bonds, but also credit.
+Historically, major central banks such as the Fed have been keen to lift rates away from zero and taper their balance sheet as soon as they can.
+If we see any indications of this, we will need to act quickly as there’s a real possibility of a repeat of the 2013 taper tantrum, affecting not only core government bonds, but also credit.

 Inflation surprising to the upside could also be a catalyst for change.
 Everybody thinks it’s dead, but it might not be dead everywhere.
 Countries in Central and Eastern Europe, for example, could see price pressures rise.
 The outcome of the U.S. elections could also impact long‑term inflation expectations.